 A principal teacher earns between £52,896 and £68,265 a year, while the scale for depute head teachers and head teachers ranges from £59,994 to £110,808 a year, depending on the size of school.

 Salaries in independent schools may differ slightly.

-- Your working hours are based on a 35-hour week and are usually 9.00am to 3.00pm.
-You would probably be in the classroom for 22.5 hours per week, using the rest of the time for preparation and marking.
+Your working hours are based on a 35-hour week, working in a classroom 9.00am to 3.00pm.
+You would use the rest of the time for preparation and marking.

-- To become a primary teacher you could complete a four or five year degree including a teaching qualification.
+To become a primary teacher you could complete a four or five year degree (SCQF Level 10) including a teaching qualification.
 Several universities in Scotland offer an MA or BA Hons with a teaching qualification.
-The University of Glasgow offers an MEd Hons in Primary Education.
+The University of Glasgow offers an MEduc Hons in Primary Education.

-- National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+National 5 Applications of Maths is accepted in place of Maths.

-- If you do not have the entry requirements for a degree course, you may be able to get into a one year Access course at college.
+If you do not have the entry requirements for a degree course, you may be able to get into a one year Access course (SCQF Level 6) at college.
 This programme is aimed at those who have been out of education for at least five years.